MSc Sustainable Production Development

 As the programme is run within the expanding research environment at the Department for Sustainable Production Development, the programme closely interacts with industrial-academic research projects and research labs.
 Students are also encouraged to take elective courses both with KTH and externally to enhance their knowledge and skills in their areas of interest.
 Methodological teaching and project work also prepares students for academic and research careers, for those interested in such pursuits.

 This is a two year programme (120 ECTS credits) given in English.
+It contains 99 credits of mandatory courses and 21 credits of elective courses.
 Graduates are awarded the degree of Master of Science.
-The programme is given mainly at KTH Campus and KTH Södertälje by the School of Industrial Engineering and Management (at KTH).
+The programme is given mainly at KTH Södertälje by the School of Industrial Engineering and Management (at KTH).
+Elective courses are also given at KTH Campus Stockholm.

 The master’s programme in Sustainable Production Development has a strong focus on systems thinking and the underlying need to be proactive in creating production systems with minimal impact on the climate and people, while keeping businesses profitable.
 The close interaction with world-class industries and an active research environment ensures an up-to-date and relevant education.
 Thus, students who successfully complete their studies in the programme will be ready to take up a wide range of industrial positions as well as an academic career.
 The issues discussed and the knowledge and skills in focus are required by industrial production systems in most (if not all) parts of the world and provide a very attractive graduate profile.
 Regardless of sector, companies with production management and change activities are potential employers.
 Automotive and electrical equipment manufacturers, pharmaceuticals, logistics and other service providers are among typical recruiters of production management graduate profiles.
 The programme also prepares students who are interested in pursuing advanced research in the subject area.